CA4022/CSC1109-Data-Speed-and-Scale/docs/lab2/index.md

 hdfs dfs -put /lab/data/iris.csv /user/hive/data/iris.csv
 ```

+TIP: You can also run these commands without exiting `beeline` by prepending them with `!sh`.

-Then, we can simply create a table, and read in that file.
+Then, we can simply reconnect to our hive server in `beeline`, create a table, and read in that
+file.

 ```sql
 --8<-- "lab2/src/create_table.sql"